monicaavagyan/CIFAR-10_CNN_neuralnetwork/README.md

 CIFAR-10 is a labeled subset of the 80 million tiny images dataset.
 When the dataset was created, students were paid to label all of the images.
 Our goal is to create an accurate deep learning model that can classify the images using the given data.

-We gonna use CNN method.
+I gonna use CNN method.
 Convolutional neural network(CNN) is a strong algorithm in machine learning area.
 There are lots of networks around us, but the special property of this is that, it can detect special features of an image or data for each class by itself.
 It applies certain kernels over each image, scans the matched patterns and extract the contextual features.
 In every CNN model, image processing functions like edge detection, blurring, sharpening occur in the convolution layers and identifying or memorizing tasks are occured in the fully connected layer portion of model.

 ## 	How others should get started with your project
 ### 1. Install